Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Pricing, Plans & Facts

 The main draw to Betternet is that it’s free.
-And you can use it as much as you want without paying.
+And you can use it as much as you want without paying (with the 500MB daily limit on mobile).
 That’s all most people will want to know about the pricing.

-But the premium pricing is fairly competitive if you skip up to the annual membership:
+But the premium pricing is competitive if you choose the annual membership:

-You’ll also get a free 7-day trial to test out the premium version (in fact, you have to sign up for a trial to use the mobile apps).
+You’ll also get a free 7-day trial to test out the premium version (though you’ll need to provide payment information).

 Here’s what’s included and what’s not:

-There are a few bodies buried in the Terms of Service, though.
+There are a few details buried in the Terms of Service that are worth noting.

 First and foremost, you agree that Betternet can terminate you at any time, without notice, without refund, and they won’t be liable.
 In some cases, they’ll pro-rate your refund.
 But if you breach the rest of their agreement, you won’t get squat.